Register for a JCA Kesher Membership

-Your all access pass to Kesher Family Programs which is required as a base membership for all other classes.
+Your all-access pass to Kesher Family Programs is required as a base membership for all other classes.
 The role of family in each child’s Jewish experience is a critical component of our Kesher Program.
 There are many opportunities throughout the year for parents and extended family to engage in learning, holidays, special events, and celebration alongside their children.

-Read on below for the full assortment of class offerings
+Read on below for descriptions of our class offerings

 Midot (Values) Classes

 Students meet weekly to build community with their peers, develop a basic foundation of Jewish literacy, and celebrate Judaism together.
-In these classes, students focus on seven Midot (Jewish values).
-Each value is studied over the course of the year and tied to Jewish holidays, texts, prayers, rituals, and weekly Torah portions:
+In these classes, students focus on Jewish Values (Midot).
+We teach Jewish values using experiential and project based learning techniques.
+We interact with these values over the course of the year in relation to Jewish holidays, texts, prayers, rituals, and weekly Torah portions.

 Students explore and engage with their Judaism in an innovative way through activities that interest them.
 They study hands-on with Jewish texts, history, and values in ways that excite them and entice them to continue learning.
 Different options are available each semester and can include classes such as: